The Peloponnesian War: Thucydides’ Gripping Account of Ancient Greece’s First World War

 What Was the Peloponnesian War?

 At its core, the Peloponnesian War was a bitter rivalry between two Greek powerhouses: Athens, the maritime empire of the Aegean, and Sparta, the militaristic power of the Peloponnese.
-It started in 431 BCE and dragged on for 27 years, finally ending in 404 BCE Small thing, real impact..
+It started in 431 BCE and dragged on for 27 years, finally ending in 404 BCE.

 Thucydides, an Athenian general turned historian, wrote the war’s definitive account.
-Unlike other ancient historians who relied on myths or oral traditions, Thucydides sought factual accuracy.
-And he even traveled to war zones, interviewed veterans, and cross-referenced sources.
+On the flip side, unlike other ancient historians who relied on myths or oral traditions, Thucydides sought factual accuracy.
+He even traveled to war zones, interviewed veterans, and cross-referenced sources.
 His goal?
 To create a timeless record of human behavior during crisis.

 The Two Sides: Athens vs. Sparta

 Athens thrived on trade, democracy, and naval dominance.
-So sparta, by contrast, was an agrarian society built around military discipline and oligarchy.
+Sparta, by contrast, was an agrarian society built around military discipline and oligarchy.
 Their values were incompatible—and that tension boiled over into open conflict.

 The War’s Phases